 I’ve been in your shoes.

 My name is Elisabeth Schuler.
 I’m the founder and CEO here at Patient Navigator LLC.
+I am a Board Certified Patient Advocate and Certified Senior Advisor ®.

 In 1998, while I was working for the U.S.Department of State and we had just returned from an overseas assignment, my two-year-old child was diagnosed with an inoperable brainstem tumor.
 The ground collapsed beneath me.